Foot Locker 1Q results miss Street, cuts earnings outlook

 Foot Locker now expects full-year earnings per share to be up by high-single digits, a more reserved outlook than the double digit increase it had forecast earlier.
 The company cited its $1.2 billion stock repurchase program announced in February.

-Shares of Foot Locker Inc. tumbled 11% before the market opened Friday.
+Shares of Foot Locker Inc. tumbled 16% at the opening bell Friday.

 Wall Street may be particularly sensitive to any weakness from companies like Foot Locker in light of escalating trade tensions with China.